Loading Events

 Anita David - Lived-Experience Strategic Advisor, BC Mental Health and Substance Use Services

-Malachite Goudie-Grout - Operations Lead, Health Justice
+Malachite Goudie-Groat - Operations Lead, Health Justice

 Hannah Kohler - Senior Program Manager, Prevention and Promotion Initiatives, Mental Health Commission of Canada